 If you want to use words powerfully and beautifully you need to develop a poetic ear.
 Teaching literature for over 30 years has trained my ear.
 I read a lot.
 I read the work of amateur writers, and I read the best writers of poetry and prose in the English language.
 Consequently, I know where a piece of writing is on the continuum.
 It is no surprise, then, that I am sensitive to lyrics in our worship songs that more closely resemble my students’ writing than it does that of Robert Frost.

 You too can develop this poetic ear.
 Read and study great poetry.
 My guess is that the poetry with which most praise and worship lyricists engage is that of other praise and worship lyricists.
 Even the big songwriters are often writing with unremarkable diction.
 Reading these won’t help to develop the poetic ear.
-If you really want to develop a sensitivity for good diction, read the very best wordsmiths–Seamus Heaney, Frost, the Brontes, Austin, Hardy, Christina Rossetti, Tennyson, Shelly, Keats, etc.
+If you really want to develop a sensitivity for good diction, read the very best wordsmiths–Seamus Heaney, Robert Frost, the Brontes, Jane Austin, Thomas Hardy, Christina Rossetti, Alfred Lord Tennyson, Percy Bysshe Shelly, John Keats, etc.

 Lyricist or Poet?

 Good writers never compromise diction for the sake of rhyme or rhythm, or anything else.
 They strive to use the perfect word in every instance–they don’t settle.
 The perfect word will have the precise denotation and connotation, and serve the rhythm and rhythm perfectly.
-If they just can’t make it work, the poet will rework the line or the whole verse.
+If they just can’t make it work, the poet will rework the line or the whole verse, or even the whole song.
 They don’t stop until it is perfect.

 You can’t start here, however.
 Before you know what the perfect word is, you need to have developed the poetic ear.
 Even then, it will tie you into knots at times, but that’s the challenge of poetry–and I don’t think we have any choice.

-What I am asking is not easy, but if we aspire to write songs in praise of our King, they need to be excellent.
+What I am asking is not easy, but if we aspire to write songs in praise of our King, these songs need to be excellent.
 Not for his sake, but for ours, and for those whom we lead in worship.
 We need to strive to be poets, not just lyricists.

 And becoming a poet takes at least as much time and effort as it takes to become a great musician, and how long did that take?